 Superficially Charismatic with Callous Disregard

 There are a raft of behaviours that cause feelings of unease and frustration in the workplace.
 There may be a sense that a person is “getting under your skin”.
 Sometimes these behaviours are particularly damaging.
-This session will help you to understand personality disorders as a potential cause of workplace disruption and offers practical strategies to counter the consequences of this condition.
+This session will help you to understand toxic behaviours as a potential cause of workplace disruption and offers practical strategies to counter the consequences of this condition.
 It includes:

 How can you work with people who rely on manipulative behaviours, such as flattery and insincerity, to win favour?

 How can you “call out” and communicate this manipulative behaviour?

 Where do You Start and the Patient Stops?
 Preventing Boundary Creep ...

 Although it is often drilled into us the importance of developing strong therapeutic relationships with patients, the idea of separating oneself from someone else’s struggles can be difficult.
 Ill-defined professional boundaries are likely to result in aspects of your job getting under your skin and affecting your personal life.
 This session offers insight into how healthy professional boundaries can support you to leave work behind, so you can go home happy.
 It includes tips for how you can provide holistic care but not take on our patients’ worries and looks at: